 Any person who refuses to take the oath or affirmation are barred from participating in any proceedings, meetings, organizations, festivals, or any other future happenings.
 Both Citizens and the Nobility can be stripped of Citizenship and banished from the Principality.
-New Citizens refusing to sign the Oath of Allegiance and send it back to the Government within 30 days makes their citizenship void and they and their immediate families will be permanently barred from visiting any of the Principality of the Northern Forests lands and will be charged with criminal trespassing if they attempt to do so.
+It is presumed, under law, that new Citizens all sign the Oath of Allegiance.
+Anyone refusing to sign the Oath of Allegiance may have their citizenship stripped and they and their immediate families will be permanently barred from visiting any of the Principality of the Northern Forests lands and will be charged with criminal trespassing if they attempt to do so.

 - Bursell, R. (2015).
 The Clerical Oath of Allegiance.
 Ecclesiastical Law Journal, 17(3), 295-305.